 See other events in these categories:

-At the July 8th event, these great sentences from Eli Siegel’s groundbreaking lecture Aesthetic Realism and Love will be taken up:
+At the January 11th class, these sentences from Mr. Siegel’s groundbreaking lecture Aesthetic Realism and Love, will be discussed: